telerik/reporting-docs/introduction.md

 Progress® Telerik® Reporting is a .NET embedded reporting tool which enables you to create, design, export, and integrate reports in cloud-based, web, and desktop applications.

-Telerik Reporting provides web and desktop report designers, report viewer controls, and .NET services.
+Telerik Reporting provides .NET-only web and desktop report designers and services, and report viewer controls.

 With Telerik Reporting you can retrieve and process data from relational, multi-dimensional, ORM, or custom data-layer-based data sources.